openaps/docs/docs/docs/Resources/Deprecated-Pi/Pi-setup.md

 	6. Select OK and when asked to reboot select ok
 	7. In the top menu bar on the right side select your wifi from the dropdown list

-### Update the repository and upgrade the installed packages:
+### Newer Path: Update the repository and upgrade the installed packages:

 	1. From the bar at the top of the screen choose the terminal icon